TRSTN4/br4nch/docs/functions/filter/filter_node.md

 - *include* - If the given word(s) are in the node, the node will be included.
 Else, it will not be excluded.
 - *exclude* - If the given word(s) are in the node, the node will not be excluded.
 Else, it will be included.
-- *match_include* - If this argument is 'True', then the filled in node(s) must be case-sensitive and words.
+- *match_include* - If this argument is 'True', then the filled in word(s) must be case-sensitive and words.
-- *match_exclude* -  If this argument is 'True', then the filled in node(s) must be case-sensitive and words.
+- *match_exclude* -  If this argument is 'True', then the filled in word(s) must be case-sensitive and words.

 **Guide:**